With vivid green heart-shaped leaves, Ficus pumila is a gorgeous little vine that’ll brighten up any naturalistic environment.

 Temperature & Humidity

-This versatile vining species is a prolific grower and once settled in a terrarium you can expect it to quickly form an extensive ground cover before climbing anything and everything it reaches.
+This versatile vining species is a prolific grower, and once settled in a terrarium, you can expect it to quickly form ground cover before climbing anything and everything it reaches.

 Varieties & Similar Plants